mogoweb/chromium_webview/README.md

 Android source code, and is therefore covered by the [Android project licenses](http://source.android.com/source/licenses.html).

-The rest of the code is Copyright 2013, mogoweb, Licensed under the Apache License, Version 2.0 (the "License").
+The rest of the code is Copyright 2013 mogoweb, All rights reserved.
+Use of this source code is governed by a BSD-style license that can be found in the LICENSE file.